Fulburger/NNM/README.md

 - [ ] Make player movement and command
 - [ ] Make editor

-# What's to be fun a make
+# What's to be fun to make
 - [ ] Share level
 - [ ] Multiplayer